ontodev/howl/README.md

 ### Expression

-HOWL files can also contain OWL class expressions in the version of Manchester syntax familiar from the Protege editor.
+HOWL files can also contain OWL class expressions in the version of Manchester syntax familiar from the [Protégé](http://protege.stanford.edu) editor.
 The subject for the expression block will be whatever the current subject is, as specified in a previous subject block or graph block.
-The expression block consists of a predicate, a `:>>` "double arrow colon" separator, and an expression string.
+The expression block consists of a predicate, a `:>> ` (colon, two arrows, and one or more spaces) separator, and an expression string.
 The predicate can be a prefixed name, IRI, or label.

 This expression block: